wbcolon/xPlay/README.md

 ## Overview

-xPlay is a music/movie player designed for large libraries that may be accessed through a Samba or NFS share.
-Scanning every file is very time consuming and causes significant delays. xPlay therefore makes a number of assumptions about the structure of your music or movie library.
-The layout for the music library needs to be as follows.
+xPlay is a music/movie player designed for large music/movie file libraries that may be accessed through a Samba or NFS share.
+Scanning every file is very time-consuming which may cause significant delays. xPlay therefore makes a number of assumptions about the structure of your music or movie library.
+The directory structure of the music library needs to be as follows.

 * artist/album/track